top of page

 It is marked by challenges in the areas of communication, sensory processing, and social interaction.
 Autistic individuals may also display repetitive behaviours and focused interests.

-While autistic traits will differ from person to person, certain patterns often emerge in women and girls specifically, including:
+While autistic traits will differ from person to person, certain patterns often emerge in these groups specifically, including:

-• Intense, focused interests: women and girls tend to have intense focus on certain topics that tend to be socially typical hobbies, like dolls, psychology, books, animals, and aesthetics, rather than trains
+• Intense, focused interests: girls and AFAB individuals tend to have intense focus on many topics that tend to be more socially typical hobbies, like dolls, psychology, books, animals, and aesthetics, rather than one specific interest, which is common in boys and AMAB individuals.

-• Difficulty with social nuances: Women and girls struggle in different ways socially.
+• Social Situations: Women and AFAB individuals may appear to cope better with social situations, but this is usually due to masking.
+This is not a sign that they don't still struggle in different ways socially.
 This includes challenges with subtle social cues, such as sarcasm, jokes, or unspoken rules.

 • Sensory sensitivity: a sensitivity to lights, textures, sounds, or smells that makes it difficult to regulate emotions.